kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### Optional Section Name

 If a `sectionName` in a Route's `parentRef` is not set then the Route MUST attach to only the listeners in the referenced parent.
 As an example given a `Gateway` and it's child `ListenerSets` a route attaching to the `Gateway` with an empty `sectionName` shall only attach to the listeners in the `Gateways` immediate `spec.listeners` list.
 In other words, the Route will not attach to any listeners in the `ListenerSets`.
+This is necessary because, for UX reasons, the `name` field does not have to be unique across all Listeners merged into a Gateway (see the section below for details).

 ### Policy Attachment